Vince Clementi

 Short History

 I was born and raised in New Jersey, where I have developed a deep connection with the ocean.
 I spent my undergraduate education bouncing between science and policy, ultimately obtaining a B.S. in Environmental Science and Policy from the University of Maryland.
 This led to policy work in Washington, D.C. and a brief stint in law school before deciding to return to the sciences.
 Prior to graduate school, I participated in an NSF-funded REU at Lamont-Doherty Earth Observatory.
-I am now completing my PhD at Rutgers with Dr. Yair Rosenthal.
 When I am not in the lab, I am surfing, skiing, cooking, or hiking—usually, with a camera in hand.

 Education